ESROCOS/tools-stream_aligner/README.md

 timestamped data, and (2) calling registered callbacks in the order of the timestamps.
 The general principle is therefore that:

-..* one callback is registered for each data stream ..* data is pushed as it arrives in the corresponding streams.
+* one callback is registered for each data stream.
+* data is pushed as it arrives in the corresponding streams.
 The leading assumption is that, on each stream, the timestamps are monotonous (they don’t go back in time).
-..* the respective callbacks get called when it is time to process the relevant samples.
+* the respective callbacks get called when it is time to process the relevant samples.
 This is done only when the stream aligner determined that no sample from other streams can arrive with an earlier timestamp then the one that is being passed to a callback.